Can the brain modify our microbiota?

 The bacteria most often involved are the lactobacilli, and the phenomenon can be observed in multiple animals: in mice and rats, in monkeys and even in humans.

-When the behavioral signs of distress were higher, the population of lactobacilli was lower in numbers; as the monkeys recreated social relationships and recovered, the gut flora recovered too.
+When the behavioural signs of distress were higher, the population of lactobacilli was lower in numbers; as the monkeys recreated social relationships and recovered, the gut flora recovered too.

 The circular relationship between our gut often makes hard to identify the causal relationship (what comes first?).
 But since we have evidence of the effects of the gut microbiota on the brain, and of the brain on the gut microbiota, we can safely assert that both pathways are possible.